The major LLMs in 2026

 The closed frontier

-Three labs matter:
+Three labs matter.

 - Anthropic, Claude.
-Opus 4.7 is the current heavyweight, around 57 on Artificial Analysis' Intelligence Index and leading SWE-bench Pro at 64.3%.
+Opus 4.7 is the current heavyweight, sitting around 57 on Artificial Analysis' Intelligence Index and leading SWE-bench Pro at 64.3%.
 Sonnet 4.6 is the daily driver: cheaper, fast, smart enough for almost everything.
 Haiku 4.5 is the small-fast tier.

 - OpenAI, GPT.
-GPT-5.5 sits at the top of the leaderboard, 60 on Intelligence Index in xhigh-reasoning mode and 82.7% on Terminal-Bench 2.0.
+GPT-5.5 sits at the top of the leaderboard.
+It hits 60 on the Intelligence Index in xhigh-reasoning mode and 82.7% on Terminal-Bench 2.0.
 GPT-5.4 and GPT-5-mini fill out the tier below.

-What "closed" actually buys you in 2026:
+So what does "closed" actually buy you in 2026?

 - Long-context reasoning that doesn't fall apart at 200K tokens.